 mini Easel: Want to keep your save the date minimal (like really really minimal)?
 Consider creating mini art!

 Seed packet: You can choose to buy the packets san seeds (so you can select your own) or buy them with seeds already included.
-This idea is in the DIY section, because we think including your favorite flowers seeds inside is a fun and personal detail.
+Save the date ideas like this are filed under the DIY section, because we think including your favorite flowers seeds inside is a fun and personal detail.
 That way everyone who gets them can grow a little bit of your love.
 Or at least your favorite flowers.

 Secret Message: Test your guests’ spy skills!
 Your friends and family will have to break out their decoder glasses (included) to find and save your date.